umvirt/ulfs-packages-database/README.md

 - Aufs Linux kerel patch which used by default and allows to make Live CD/DVD/USB is broke NFSv4: [https://aufs.sourceforge.net/](https://aufs.sourceforge.net/).
 - LXC and Waydroid packages are need kernel reconfigure and rebuild.
 - Falkon have issues with sound playback on some videos.
+- Libvirt should use iptables as network filter because Firewalld is conflicts with nftables [https://github.com/firewalld/firewalld/issues/1370](https://github.com/firewalld/firewalld/issues/1370)

 ### Xorg Desktop Environments build roadmap